aadilmallick/my-notes-docusaurus/docs/machine-learning/01-ML-fundamentals.md

 ### Feature scaling

 Most machine learning algorithms use **distance metrics** (like Euclidean distance) or **gradient descent** for optimization.

 If one feature has a range of 0-1 and another has a range of 0-1,000,000, the algorithm will be dominated by the larger magnitude feature, even if the smaller feature is more predictive.
+That is why we must scale feature ranges into a more suitable, standardized and smaller range.

 So why do we use feature scaling?
 Three key principles: